 Just before reaching the base of Kings Canyon, our driver gave us a heads up of what to expect during the day.
 He briefed us about the two famous walks:

-Do not attempt this hike during the hot months (between September and April inclusive) in Australia.
+- Do not attempt this hike during the hot months which is between September and April.